Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Double-Peaked Emission Line Sources

 \section{Double-Peaked Emission Line Sources}

-When fitting narrow emission lines (\sii~and \oiii), we test for extra components as mentioned in Section~\ref{subsec:emfit}.
-These extra components can be an outflow component (Figure~\ref{fig:default-mode}) or an extra narrow component.
+When fitting narrow emission lines (\sii~and \oiii), we evaluate the presence of additional components as described in Section~\ref{subsec:emfit}.
+These extra components may correspond to an outflow component (see Figure~\ref{fig:default-mode}) or an additional narrow component.
+Whenever an extra component is detected in \sii, we apply the same profile to \nii, $\ha$, and $\hb$ fits.

 Figure~\ref{fig:double-peak} shows an example of a double-peaked emission line candidate that requires two components to fit all the narrow lines: $\hb$, \oiii, \nii, $\ha$, and \sii.
-Such double-peaked emission lines can be a result of complex gas kinematics (e.g., double nuclei, accretion disk kinematics, ejecta, bar) in the galaxy \citep[e.g.,][]{Maschmann+2023}.
-In the case of two physically associated narrow components, their fluxes may need to be combined to study the ionization signatures in the galaxy.
-Our methodology to identify these sources is described below.
+Such dual-peaks in emission lines can be a result of complex gas kinematics (e.g., double nuclei, accretion disk kinematics, ejecta, bar) in the galaxy \citep[e.g.,][]{Maschmann+2023}.
+However, not all galaxies exhibit a resolved second component across all narrow lines simultaneously.
+In fact, of the 26,819 galaxies in our sample that show a detectable second component in at least one of the four emission lines used in the \nii-BPT diagram, only 2,803 galaxies have a non-zero flux in the second component across all four emission lines.
+To ensure accurate AGN classification, it is therefore important to identify these sources and carefully account for their emission line fluxes.

 For the double-peaked emission lines, we find that either the amplitudes or the widths of the two components are similar.
 This is in contrast with the outflows for which the width and amplitude of the two components are distinct.
 We define the amplitude ratios and $\sigma$ ratios of the two components for each of the emission lines as follows: